-The practical way to turn spreadsheet into CRM work is to separate contacts, companies, deals, and activities, then add statuses, follow-up dates, views, and next actions.
-Your contact spreadsheet is fine until every row needs history, ownership, and a reminder.
+The practical way to turn spreadsheet into CRM on Mac is to separate contacts, companies, deals, and activities, then add follow-up fields, saved views, and review habits.
+A contact spreadsheet is fine until every row needs history, ownership, and a next action.

-A CRM is not just a bigger contact list.
-It is a working system for knowing who someone is, what happened last, what might happen next, and when you should act.
+A Mac CRM is not a bigger contact list.
+It is a working system for knowing who someone is, what happened last, what should happen next, and when to act.

-If you already have names, emails, notes, and a few deal stages in a sheet, keep that useful work.
-The conversion starts by giving each part of the sheet one clear job.
+If your sheet already has names, emails, notes, and a few deal stages, keep that work.
+The conversion starts by giving each part of the sheet one job, then building views that turn static data into daily follow-up work.
+You do not need enterprise sales software for that first step.

 - Who is this person?